centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-backupexec-nscp-restapi.md

 ## How to check in the CLI that the configuration is OK and what are the main options for?

-Once the plugin is installed, log into your Centreon Poller CLI using the **centreon-engine** user account and test the Plugin by running the following command to check NSClient configuration:
+Once the plugin is installed, log into your Centreon poller CLI using the **centreon-engine** user account and test the Plugin by running the following command to check NSClient configuration: